Will Smith Player Props: Dodgers vs. Giants

-On Monday, Will Smith (on the back of going 0-for-1) and the Los Angeles Dodgers play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+On Tuesday, Will Smith (coming off going 1-for-4) and the Los Angeles Dodgers play the San Francisco Giants, whose starting pitcher will be Alex Wood.
 First pitch is at 9:45 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Diamondbacks.
+In his last game he had a one-hit performance (1-for-4) against the Giants.

 Will Smith Game Info & Props vs. the Giants